 Exhaust gas recirculation is used to increase the water content of the combustion air to increase thermal efficiency by using the heat of condensation, or to increase the CO2 content of the exhaust gas to enhance CO2 capture and sequestration.
 To achieve a considerable increase in thermal efficiency, exhaust gas recirculation rates far above 50% should be achieved, which is beyond the capability of current conventional combustion systems.

-In a wet cycle the impact of the water injection on the combustion process has to be taken into account in the development of the combustor design.
+In a wet cycle, the impact of the water injection on the combustion process has to be taken into account in the development of the combustor design.

 An interesting evolution of MGT technology utilizes an external combustion system with the MGT.
 The development of a commercially viable Externally Fired Micro Gas Turbine (EFMGT) is still in progress, but when completed, could provide the typical advantages of gas turbines technology together with the exploitation of "carbon neutral" fuels.